 - Southern 159

-Every LA should be covered by inspection activity.
 However there are approximately 40 LAs that are in a waste partnership with other neighbouring authorities for the collection of waste and/or recycling.
-Only one visit may be necessary for each partnership and this is likely to reduce the total number of visits.
+Only one visit may be necessary if a partnership is inspected.

 Inspectors should focus on the following issues at the site inspection: